 For noodle dishes, salads and rice, you can also serve a cashew nut sauce, which goes with absolutely anything.

-All you have to do is make it, and eat it!
+All you have to do is blend it, heat it and eat it!

-Delicious spicy sauce that typically goes with Nasi and Bami
+Delicious spicy sauce that typically goes with Nasi fried rice or Bami style noodles

-Piece of fresh ginger the size of a thumbnail
+Cube of fresh ginger the size of a small thumbnail

 Pinch of salt

-- Put the peanut butter, garlic, ginger, chilli, dash of soy and pinch of salt into your hand blender.
+- Put the peanut butter, garlic, ginger, chilli, dash of soy and pinch of salt into a food processor

-- Tip: Buy fresh ginger, chop it into small pieces and then freeze in a container in the freezer so that you can always take out a portion size of fresh ginger for your recipes!
-Just peel and it’s ready to go.
+- Tip: For convenience, buy fresh ginger, chop it into cubes or slices and pop into the freezer in a container with a lid.
+Then you can just take out a slice whenever you need it!
+Simply peel and it’s ready to go.